spacetelescope/PyFITS/docs/source/users_guide/users_tutorial.rst

 The headers will still be accessible after the HDUlist is closed.
 The data may or may not be accessible depending on whether the data are touched and if they are memory-mapped, see later chapters for detail.

+Working with large files
+^^^^^^^^^^^^^^^^^^^^^^^^

+The `pyfits.open()` function supports a ``memmap=True`` argument that causes the array data of each HDU to be accessed with mmap, rather than being read into memory all at once.
+This is particularly useful for working with very large arrays that cannot fit entirely into physical memory.

+This has minimal impact on smaller files as well, though some operations, such as reading the array data sequentially, may incur some additional overhead.
+On 32-bit systems arrays larger than 2-3 GB cannot be mmap'd (which is fine, because by that point you're likely to run out of physical memory anyways), but 64-bit systems are much less limited in this respect.

 Working With a FITS Header